Straight Razor Sharpening Service

 Please feel free to email us images (preferably in .jpg format).

-Please note that honing involves the use of abrasive stones.
+Honing a straight razor in order to sharpen it involves the use of abrasive stones.
 Sometimes this can lead to small scratches on the blade.
 We frequently clean the stones during use.
 This reduces the chance of scratching but does not eliminate it.

 To order honing and/or re-pinning, just choose the appropriate service(s) below and checkout in the usual manner.